Glendale AZ Construction Site Accident Attorneys

 In many of these cases, construction workers think that their only recourse is to file a workers' compensation claim.
 But that's not true.
 You may be able to file a personal injury claim in addition to a workers' compensation claim.
-Contact our Glendale accident lawyers for a free consultation.
+Contact a lawyer at out Glendale office for a free consultation.

 Personal Injury Claim vs. a Workers' Comp Claim in Glendale, AZ

 However, a personal injury claim is not meant to take the place of a workers' compensation claim.
 By filing a workers' compensation claim, you'll be able to receive some funds for medical care and lost wages.
 While these claims usually don't offer full compensation for your injuries, it's at least a start and shouldn't be ignored.
 But a personal injury claim can provide additional - and usually better - compensation for things like medical bills, current and future lost wages, any other bills relating to your injury, and pain and suffering endured.

 Unfortunately, we've seen many cases where construction workers injured on a work site don't know their rights under the law and solely depend on workers' comp.
 Since many of the accidents that result in injuries are caused by negligent contractors or workers who don't follow the safety laws, personal injury claims can be made.
 And the compensation awarded in personal injury claims is in addition to - not a substitute for - workers' compensation.
 In other words, you won't be forfeiting any money you receive from workers' comp by filing a personal injury claim in Glendale.